What Is a Cover Letter?

 Always proofread before submitting.

-• Note: To create a cohesive brand for yourself, use the same heading as on your resume.
+- Note: To create a cohesive brand for yourself, use the same heading as the one on your resume.

-This paragraph should answer the question: “Why are you interested in X specific job?”
+This paragraph should answer the question: “Why are you interested in [specific job]?”
 This is your chance to make a good first impression.

-Example: “As a nurse practitioner who specializes in pediatric care, I see the importance of taking time to make connections with each client in my care.”
+Example: “As a nurse practitioner who specializes in pediatric care, I see the importance of taking time to make connections with each patient.”

 Example: “I hope to be able to enhance your company’s innovative human resource services in the Employee Advocate position at Amazon.”

-Sentence Three: Thesis statement/Main Points–What qualities/experiences do you uniquely bring to the position?
+Sentence Three: This is your thesis statement/main points.
+What qualities/experiences do you uniquely bring to the position?
 Try to encapsulate 2-3 required or preferred qualifications for the position.

 Example: “My work experience, coupled with my academic preparation, makes me an excellent candidate for a Brokerage Operations position.”

 This section should answer the question: “How are you qualified for this job?”
-With your body paragraphs, you want to list not only qualifications, but specific instances where you demonstrated those skills.
-And, you want to explain how that skill is relevant to the job you’re applying for.
+With your body paragraphs, you want to list not only qualifications, but also specific instances where you demonstrated those skills.
+Additionally, you want to explain how that skill is relevant to the job you’re applying for.

 Example: “I have spent the last year as the Graphic Design Intern at St. Catherine University, where I specialized in social media content creation.”